 - Enter the corrected cost basis from your Form 8949 summary sheet.

-- If our proceeds are higher than your 1099-DA, that's normal and expected โ our report captures your full history.
+- If our proceeds are higher than your 1099-DA, that's normal β our report captures your full history (including USDC swaps, wallet-to-exchange transfers, and slippage that exchanges often miss).
 Our figures are correct.

 TurboTax Desktop 2025 removed CSV import for crypto and does not natively support attaching a Form 8949 PDF.
 This is widely reported.
 Your practical options: